-Once again, thanks to my membership with Sitka Salmon Shares, one of the perks is being introduced to yet another type of seafood that I’ve never had to the chance to purchase locally.
+Once again, thanks to my membership with Sitka Salmon Market, one of the perks is being introduced to yet another type of seafood that I’ve never had to the chance to purchase locally.
 Lingcod.

 What’s the difference between cod and lingcod?